-Kyle Tellez begins his 25th season coaching with the University of Houston.
-Tellez coaches Houston's student-athletes in the high jumps, pole vault and multi events.
+Kyle Tellez begins his 25th season with the University of Houston coaching student-athletes in the high jump, pole vault, javelin and multi events.

 Under Tellez’ tutelage, a strikingly large number of athletes have achieved high honors in their respective fields.
-In just the last few years as coach of the multi-events athletes, Tellez helped guide Wesley Bray to a gold at the C-USA Outdoor Championships in the decathlon, qualify for the NCAA Championship and break the school record in the heptathlon all within the 2011 indoor season.
-Tellez coached another student-athlete to be an NCAA qualifier in 2011: Alex Bentley who qualified for pole vault during the outdoor season.
+In just the last few years as coach of the multi-events athletes, Tellez helped guide Wesley Bray to a gold medal at the C-USA Outdoor Championships in the decathlon, qualify for the NCAA Championship and break the school record in the heptathlon all within the 2011 indoor season.
+Tellez also coached Alex Bentley to an NCAA qualifier in pole vault during the 2011 outdoor season.

-As a collegiate distance runner, Tellez ran for Houston's cross country and track teams in 1984-85.
-He earned a bachelor’s degree in education at the University of Houston.
+Tellez attended the University of Houston and ran for the cross country and track teams in 1984-85.
+He earned a bachelor’s degree in education from Houston.

 Kyle Tellez was born on June 5, 1966, in Fullerton, California.
 Tellez has two children, son TK and daughter Annie.
 He is the son of Houston’s Hall of Fame head coach Tom Tellez.